waweiwoowu/hanabi-iamjeff/2-player/Scores_Hunting_2-Player.md

 * This convention only applies to variants with a pink suit.
 * In some emergancy situation, the players are allowed to break the *Pink Promise* to do a *5's Chop Move* by touching a one-away-from-chop pink card with a 5 clue.
 * You can only do this with a `pink 2` or a `critical pink card`.

+### Null Wraparound Changed
+* This convention only applies to variants with a null suit.
+*

 <br/>